 But what happens when you take it to the extreme?

 It does the exact opposite.

-Overexercising damages your thyroid, increases cortisol, and may impair your sex hormones such as estrogen and progesterone (think about high-level athletes who may experience menstrual problems (16) due to their exercise routines and diet).
+Overexercising damages your thyroid, increases cortisol, and may impair your sex hormones (think about high-level athletes who may experience menstrual problems (16) due to their exercise routines and diet).